Business bulletin - 14 December 2017

 The tender will close in February 2018.

-The Australian Government has committed $29.5 million to the Barneson Boulevard and Tiger Brennan Drive Stage 3 project, with the Northern Territory Government and City of Darwin each committing a further $5 million.
+The Australian Government has committed $29.5 million to the Barneson Boulevard and Tiger Brennan Drive stage three project, with the Northern Territory Government and City of Darwin each committing a further $5 million.